U.S. sends states monoclonal antibodies that may not work against omicron

-But other physicians remain eager to receive even potentially less-effective treatments because of a severe shortage of sotrovimab, the monoclonal antibody therapy that, according to laboratory tests, works best against omicron.
-They say they would rather have access to some monoclonal antibodies than none, partly because some of their cases may still be caused by the delta variant.
+But other physicians remain eager to receive even less-effective treatments because of a severe shortage of sotrovimab, the monoclonal antibody therapy that, according to laboratory tests, works best against omicron.
+They say they would rather have access to some monoclonal antibodies than none, partly because some of their patients may be infected by the delta variant.

-Still, that raises difficult questions.
+That raises difficult questions.
 “Is it ethical and practical to give those treatments to people who you think almost certainly have omicron?” said Jeanne Marrazzo, director of infectious diseases at the University of Alabama at Birmingham.
 “Most patients are demanding something.”

 She said the current situation is “a transition period,” as omicron overtakes delta.
 “But it is very murky, very confusing to patients.”